abhii9922/DSA/README.md

 2. Navigate to the directory where this file is downloaded.
 3. Install the requirements using the command: pip install -r requirements.txt

-Ensure that you have execute permissions (or access as sudo user)
+Ensure that you have execute permissions (or access as sudo user).

 ## Running the Application

-All the executables is located in the /src directory.
+All the executables are located in the _src_ directory.
 Head to this directory.
 You will see the following files:
 1. analysis.py
 2. main.py
 3. test.py